 - If you are lucky, you can directly get your Swiss driving license.
-For a small fee, you’ll have a driving license.
+For a small fee, you will have a driving license.
 This is possible for almost all countries of Europe.
 For instance, France, Germany or Sweden.
-If you have a driving license of one of these countries, you can get a Swiss driving license for a small fee.
+If you have a driving license from one of these countries, you can get a Swiss driving license for a small fee.

-- In most cases, you’ll have to pass a driving test before you can get the driving license.
+- In most cases, you will have to pass a driving test before you can get the driving license.
 This is a small driving test that will assert that you are able to drive.
-If you don’t pass the test, you’ll have to do the entire process.
-For instance, this is true for Taiwan, United States or Canada.
+If you do not pass the test, you will have to do the entire process.
+For instance, this is true for Taiwan, the United States or Canada.

 - In some case, you have to pass both a driving test and a theory test before you can get the driving license.
 This is true for all the other countries.

 You can find the list of countries for the state of Fribourg in this official document.
 If your driving license is not in a language recognized in Switzerland (French, German and Italian), you will have to translate it.
 And the translation must come with a certificate of authenticity.
 I would still advice you to call the traffic office before starting the procedure.